-USA Badminton boasts over 4,000 members nationwide and estimates many more thousands of recreational badminton players in the United States.
+USA Badminton boasts over 4,000 members nationwide, with thousands more participating recreationally in the United States.
 A study by the Sporting Goods Manufacturers Association reported that approximately 300,000 people play badminton on a weekly basis in the U.S. It also estimated that over one million Americans call badminton their favorite sport and 7.5 million Americans play the sport at least once a year.